tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab02/README.md

 For static methods and fields, the lock is associated with the related class object.

-The misuse of atomic blocks can lead to performance problems or misbehavior, like sequentializations, which leads to a strong impact on speed-up and worsening performances.
+The misuse of atomic blocks can lead to performance problems or misbehavior, like serializations, which leads to a strong impact on speed-up and worsening performances.
 Attention should be paid to which parts must be designed and implemented as critical sections, **minimizing the time in which a lock is retained**.

 ### Race conditions